Moq77111113/kite/README.md

 kite serve --port 8080

 # Or skip the browsing
+kite list

+# Copy what you need
-kite list    # see available templates kite add docker-postgres github-ci-deploy
+kite add docker-postgres github-ci-deploy
 ```

 ## What it does

-✅ Browse templates in a web UI (because command lines are for cowards)
+✅ Browse templates in a wholesome UI (because command lines are for cowards)
 ✅ Copy them as real files you can actually edit
 ✅ Git-based registries (your repo = your source of truth)
 ✅ Self-hosted (no SaaS, no tracking, no "phone home")